jamieorc/joint/README.md

 This version brings Joint into the (near) current world of the Mongo Ruby driver 2.x series.
 I've targeted MongoMapper 0.15.x and Mongo driver 2.16.x as a first step bridge between the old Mongo driver 1.x and more recent versions.
-Although I am not currently developing any Ruby projects using Joint, I had an itch to scratch on a very large old project that I wanted to make run on recenct
+Although I am not currently developing any Ruby projects using Joint, I had an itch to scratch on a very large old project that I wanted to make run on recenct Mongodb versions (my code was stuck on Mongodb 3.2).

-Mongodb versions (my code was stuck on Mongodb 3.2).
+I targeted Mongo driver 2.16.x because it is compatible with Mongodb versions from 2.6 to 5.0 and Ruby versions from 2.4 to 3.0

 ## Mostly Dead
 As such, this project is still *mostly dead*, but I will likely update this for newer MongoMapper and Mongo Ruby driver versions.